 Eggs have a variety of uses apart from the household consumption.It is used in the preparation of chicken burger, scotch eggs, salad, baked foods, hair shampoo,ice creams, custard, beverages, snacks and cakes etc. Other outlets include hawkers, retail stores,roadside breakfast canteens,boarding hostels and individuals and many other channels.

 The bulk supply of eggs comes from small farmers who operate largely home backyard farms containing small holdings of about 100 to 1000 chickens.However, there are big players such as Animal Care Konsult,Obasanjo Farms,CHI Farms, Amo Sanders, Choice Farms,Sambawa Farms, Arewa Farms, UAC Foods and Zartech Limited and others that cannot be listed here.Nevertheless, supply is still lower than demand.Therefore, the egg market is essentially a seller’s market in Nigeria.

-This is the 20th post on this informative poultry blog set up to educate Nigerians about the potentials in chicken farming.If you are here for the first time, please digest all the 20 + posts below and learn all the important facts that will make a big difference when you set up a chicken farm.
+This is the 20th post on this informative poultry blog set up to educate Nigerians about the potentials in chicken farming.If you are here for the first time, please digest all the 30 + posts above and below to learn all the important facts that will make a big difference when you set up a chicken farm.

 On this blog, starters will learn much about:

 3) Costing Analysis for set up of a chicken farm

 7) Errors to avoid in the business